-The county board may levy a tax upon all of the taxable property within the county for the operation of the county agricultural society up to \$.035/\$100 of assessed valuation for general governmental services other than the payment of principal and interest on bonded debt.
+The County Board may levy a tax upon all of the taxable property within the County for the operation of the Society up to \$.035/\$100 of assessed valuation for general governmental services other than the payment of principal and interest on bonded debt.
 Agricultural societies may levy taxes in addition to the \$.035/\$100 limitation upon a vote of the people.

-The levy set in October 2020, for the 2020 taxes, which will be materially collected in May and September 2021, was set at \$.0103/\$100 of assessed valuation.
-The levy set in October 2019, for the 2019 taxes, which were materially collected in May and September 2020, was set at \$.008212/\$100 of assessed valuation.
+The levy set in October 2021, for the 2021 taxes, which will be materially collected in May and September 2022, was set at \$.009863/\$100 of assessed valuation.
+The levy set in October 2020, for the 2020 taxes, which were materially collected in May and September 2021, was set at \$.0103/\$100 of assessed valuation.

 Additionally, there is currently a statutory lid limitation, which limits taxation to the prior year's level, with provisions for growth.
-The lid may be increased by 1% upon the approval of a three-fourths majority of the Society Board.
+The lid may be increased by 1% upon the approval of a three-fourths majority of the Society's Board of Directors.